 Students must achieve a minimum passing grade of 60% in each of the lab and classroom portions of this course to pass AH 343 Diagnostic Imaging.
 Missing a lab session without either a written valid excuse and/or notifying the instructor prior to the lab session will result in an automatic 5% deduction from the final lab grade for each occurrence.
 Additional deductions may occur at the discretion of the instructors in the Lab Management portion of the evaluation scheme.
+1⁄2 mark will be deducted for any spelling mistakes on assignments and examinations.
+Medical corrections are required on all assignments and examinations, 1⁄2 mark will be deducted for any non-medical corrections.

+Mark

-Mark Distribution
+Distribution

 A. Quizzes 20%

 B. Assignments (Worksheets) 5%

 C. Midterm Exam 10%

-D. Equine Practical Position Evaluation 7%
+D. Equine Practical Positioning Evaluation 7%

-E. Small Animal Practical Positioning Evaluations 28%
+E. Small Animal Practical Positioning 28%

+Evaluations

 F. Final Exam 25%

 G. Lab Management 5%

 100%